Insights

 Data versus executive judgement

-Organisations that endure geopolitical volatility are not those with the lowest cost base.
+Organisations that endure are not those with the lowest cost base.

-They are those with aligned decision rights, disciplined capital allocation and governance structures capable of absorbing structural shock.
+They are those with aligned decision rights, disciplined capital allocation and governance that holds under pressure.

 Performance is not determined by cost response.